Introducing Research and Evidence-Based Practice for Nursing and Healthcare Professionals

 Each chapter guides the reader to uncover the ‘mysteries’ of research, exposing each aspect in turn, while demonstrating how research in healthcare is a practical activity, orientated directly to patient care.
 Fully updated to refer to the latest sources and studies, the third edition includes:

-A completely revised chapter on evidence-based practice which now focusses more tightly on the implementation of research and other forms of evidence.
+a completely revised chapter on evidence-based practice which now focuses more tightly on the implementation of research and other forms of evidence.

 This book is designed for all students of nursing and allied health professions at any level but who find themselves studying research for the first time.
 Research is illustrated through examples of activities familiar to students from their daily lives, which help build confidence in undertaking research and evidence-based practice.

 5. Research Ethics